ESF:BPE_BAS2 Bachelor Thesis Seminar 2 - Course Information

 - apply the experience gained in working on the thesis for other possible publications,

-- Bachelor Thesis Seminars are held individually according to the topic of the thesis in the form of consultations with the supervisor; specific form and content of the seminar fully meets the assignment of the supervisor.
-The concept of the seminar is therefore highly flexible, therefore allowing to better understand and address the specific problems of individual students.
+- Bachelor Thesis Seminars are held individually according to the topic of the thesis in the form of consultations with the supervisor; the specific form and content of the seminar fully meet the assignment of the supervisor.
+The concept of the seminar is highly flexible, therefore allowing to better understand and address the specific problems of individual students.

 - required literature

 - ZBÍRAL, Robert.
 Příručka psaní seminárních a jiných vysokoškolských odborných prací.
 Praha: Linde, 2009.
 159 s.
 ISBN 9788072017799. info

 - Teaching methods